 Leaning on the Fourth Wall: When the scientists get to the alternate memory of Johnny at NASA, they note that the best parts of a rocket ship are the top and bottom, then pity those who can't get to them.
 Of course, the player's overhead view of things means that those are the exact parts we can't see.

 Lighthouse Point: Johnny bought a house near a lighthouse, which makes River very happy, though Johnny doesn't know why.
-It's because when Johnny and River first met they discussed stars, and Johnny said he thought they were lighthouses.
+It's because when Johnny and River first met they discussed stars, and River believed they were lighthouses.
 River names their lighthouse Anya.

 Meaningful Echo: River asking Johnny to describe her origami rabbits is a direct echo of their first meeting.